robinpx/quantum-algorithms/documentation/DOCS.md

 * [Refer to supplementary information by Google](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-019-1666-5/MediaObjects/41586_2019_1666_MOESM1_ESM.pdf)
 * Named X, Y gates but what one-two qubit gates specifically?
     * [Stack Exchange: *Understanding Google's “Quantum supremacy using a programmable superconducting processor” (Part 1): choice of gate set*](https://quantumcomputing.stackexchange.com/questions/8337/understanding-googles-quantum-supremacy-using-a-programmable-superconducting-p)
-* Quantum supremacy close analysis, mathematically, [see this](https://arxiv.org/pdf/2007.07872.pdf)
+* Demonstrating quantum supremacy close analysis, in math, [see this](https://arxiv.org/pdf/2007.07872.pdf)
     * ```pv(|x>) = pu(x) = |<a1a2...an|u>|^2 = |<x|u>|^2```
     * ...The probability, given a quantum circuit defined by the unitary operator ```U```, of observing the basis state ```|x>``` (or bitstring x)
     * In other words, to sample a *quantum circuit* is to evolve the circuit with a unitary operator ```U```, then measure each qubit in the resulting system to obtain a bitstring ```x```.
 By sampling bitstrings we can obtain ```pu(x)``` for each bitstring.